 Short selling works as follows.
-When a trader shorts an instrument they are essentially entering an agreement with a buyer, selling at their requested price, and anticipating the markets price decrease to take place meaning they sold high, and bought low prior to delivering the asset to the purchaser.
+When a trader shorts an instrument they are essentially entering an agreement with a buyer, selling at their requested price, and anticipating the markets price decrease to take place meaning they sold high and bought low prior to delivering the asset to the purchaser.

-What is Longing?
+What Is Longing?

 The process of going long is as follows.
 Let’s take the example of buying Gold.
 For a trader who believes the value of this metal will increase and therefore buy, they will firstly look at the current price, and decide if they are happy to enter now, via a market execution or use a pending order, which will see them only buy when the markets reach a particular price.

 Currently Gold is trading at $1,459.
 Let’s say the trader decides to buy now.
 Assuming this is a CFD, the buyer will not be receiving a knock on their door, from the mail person with an ounce of Gold to sign for.
-They simply will have a position in their trading platform which the hope will go up.
+They simply will have a position in their trading platform which they hope will go up.
 So if the market goes from $1,459 to $1,469, the trader would be in profit.
-If it goes from $1,459 to $1,449 then they will be in a loss.
+If it goes from $1,459 to $1,449 then they will be at a loss.

-How to profit by longing or shorting?
+How to Profit by Longing or Shorting?

 In order to profit from longing or shorting you are required to have a plan.
-Regardless of the direction you believe the market may move, most traders are likely to have a range of strategies that assist in making these decisions.
+Regardless of the direction, you believe the market may move, most traders are likely to have a range of strategies that assist in making these decisions.
 Deciding where to enter is no easy feat.
 So below look at a few basic strategies traders who short sell or long can use for their entry positions.

-Strategy 1 – Selling at resistance.
+Strategy 1 – Selling at resistance

 Strategy 2 – Buying at support

-Regardless of any individual strategy it is always suggested a trader uses more than one in making a decision on where to buy or sell.
+Regardless of any individual strategy, it is always suggested a trader uses more than one in making a decision on where to buy or sell.

 Can you buy and sell at the same time?

 Yes.
 This is known as hedging.
-Some platforms like MT5 do have restrictions on hedging, however most brokers allow traders to take a long and a short position.
+Some platforms like MT5 do have restrictions on hedging, however, most brokers allow traders to take a long and a short position.
 These positions are usually held simultaneously in the same market.
-It is always advised to have a well researched strategy if you decide to go down this route.
+It is always advised to have a well-researched strategy if you decide to go down this route.

-Best Brokers for buying and Selling?
+Best Brokers for Buying and Selling?

 The best brokers for buying and selling are usually those who allow hedging, have low spreads, good execution speeds and generally reliable.
-Short selling can be one of the riskiest areas to place a trade especially in stocks, so brokers would need to offer the above and more, to help ease your mind when trading with them.
+Short selling can be one of the riskiest areas to place a trade, especially in stocks, so brokers would need to offer the above and more, to help ease your mind when trading with them.

 Here is our list of the best brokers for breakout trading: